 Technical Report (Task 13): Creating a report with all the results of this research for USCG and DHS S&T UP.

-Write Peer-Reviewed Publications (Task12): Researchers plan to produce three peer-reviewed scientific publications from this project, where all the results from this project will be described and discussed: (i) Do copepod avoid oil? (ii) The toxicity of surface oil and dispersed oil on vertically mobile copepod. (iii) The distribution of oil and dispersed oil in a stratified and un-stratified water column;
+Write Manuscripts for Peer-Reviewed Publications (Tasks 5 and 12): Researchers plan to produce two peer-reviewed scientific publications from this project, where all the results from this project will be described and discussed: (i) Do copepod avoid oil? (ii) The effect of surface oil and dispersed oil on vertically mobile copepod.

 Ensure Publicly Available Data: All data produced during this project will be made publicly available.
 We propose to use the Knowledge Network for Bio-complexity (KNB) data repository (knb.ecoinformatics.org).
 KNB accepts open environmental and ecological data and metadata, assigns DOIs, and replicates data to other DataONE member repositories for redundancy and secure long-term preservation.